A first integral to the partially averaged Newtonian potential of the three-body problem: Abstract

 \section{Abstract}

-{ We consider the partial average \texttt{i.e.}, the Lagrange average with respect to {\it just one} of the two mean anomalies, of the Newtonian part of the perturbing function in the three--body problem Hamiltonian.
+We consider the partial average i.e., the Lagrange average with respect to {\it just one} of the two mean anomalies, of the Newtonian part of the perturbing function in the three--body problem Hamiltonian.
 We prove that such a partial average exhibits a non--trivial first integral.
-We next show how this integral is responsible of three known occurrences in the averaged Newtonian potential: Harrington property, Herman resonance and certain strange symmetries in the planetary torsion. }
+We show that this integral is fully responsible of certain cancellations in the averaged Newtonian potential, including a property noticed by Harrington in the 60s.
+We also highlight its joint r\^ole (together with certain symmetries) in the appearance of the so called ``Herman resonance''.
+Finally, we discuss an application and an open problem. \keywords{Integrable systems \and Renormalizable integrability \and Harrington property \and Herman resonance} \subclass{34C20 \and 70F10 \and 37J10 \and 37J15 \and 37J40}